Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 2. Run the application (Do not run watch as the project will crash when it cannot compile the newly created c# classes).

-3. Enter a search term to filter down to a particular table, then select the table in the drop-down list.
+3. Optionally, enter a search term to filter down to a particular table, then select the table in the drop-down list.

 4. Click on Populate Columns button.